WinterCore/react-pattern-lock/README.md

 Is the same as css's width property.
 eg : "100em", "100%".
 If the provided value had no unit, it will be considered as pixels.
-This property is used to set the height of the pattern lock's wrapper (to make a square).
+This property is used to set the height of the pattern input's wrapper (to make a square).

 #### <a name="prop-disabled"></a> disabled ```Boolean``` *default : false*
 Makes the pattern input disabled (turns gray and user input is disabled).